matzehali/ComfyUI-MLX-helpers/README.md

 # ComfyUI-MLX-helpers

-Shared **infrastructure library** for the ComfyUI **MLX port** projects on Apple Silicon (DepthAnythingV2-MLX, SAM3, Gemma3, Bernini-MLX, LTXVideo-CustomMLX, …).
+Shared **infrastructure library** for ComfyUI **MLX port** projects on Apple Silicon.

-Every MLX port was re-implementing the same boilerplate: a `node_meta.py` that reads the git tag for the node title, an Apple-logo naming convention, model-dir resolution that honors the menubar app's models folder and downloads from HuggingFace, MLX/Metal memory cleanup, and torch↔MLX tensor conversion.
+Every MLX port was re-implementing the same boilerplate: a `node_meta.py` that reads the git tag for the node title, an Apple-logo naming convention, model-dir resolution that honors custom models folder and downloads from HuggingFace, MLX/Metal memory cleanup, and torch↔MLX tensor conversion.
 This package centralizes all of that so each port keeps **only** its model-specific code.